HumaticsLAB/HumaticsLAB.github.io/_projects_forecasting/visuelle2.md

 @inproceedings{skenderi2022multi,
-  title={The multi-modal universe of fast-fashion: the Visuelle 2.0 benchmark}, author={Skenderi, Geri and Joppi, Christian and Denitto, Matteo and Scarpa, Berniero and Cristani, Marco}, booktitle={Proceedings of the IEEE/CVF International Conference on Computer Vision}, }
+  title={The multi-modal universe of fast-fashion: the Visuelle 2.0 benchmark}, author={Skenderi, Geri and Joppi, Christian and Denitto, Matteo and Scarpa, Berniero and Cristani, Marco}, booktitle={Proceedings of the IEEE conference on computer vision and pattern recognition}, year={2022}
+}
 ```